 The educational and professional goals of the scholar and how the scholarship will advance these goals;

-How will the scholar will use his/her education to address a need on a long-term basis in his/her hosting and/or international sponsoring community(ies)?
+How will the scholar use his/her education to address a need on a long-term basis in his/her hosting and/or international sponsoring community(ies)?

 Proposal Candidates who are selected by the District Scholarship Committee will be sponsored by District 5970, which starts the process with a proposal to The Rotary Foundation.